-Some services are directly compatible with Microsoft Sentinel and provide out of the box solutions to Microsoft Sentinel-like Microsoft or AWS.
+Numerous cloud services are directly compatible with Microsoft Sentinel and provide out of the box solutions to Azure Sentinel such as Azure, Google Cloud Platform, and AWS.

 External solutions via API

-The services that cannot be directly connected to the Microsoft Sentinel are connected with the help of API.
-The application programming interface allows two apps to communicate with each other.
+The services that cannot be directly connected to the Microsoft sentinel are connected with the help of API.
+The application programming interface allows two apps to communicate with each other using standard HTTP protocols.

 External solutions via Agents

-Through Syslog or CEF, Microsoft Sentinel can be connected to data sources using native agents.
-Applications and systems send messages via agents that contain data information for application and system logs.
+Through the Syslog protocol, Microsoft Sentinel can be connected to data sources through their external agents.
+Applications can send messages to logs that Syslog agents can collect and forward to Microsoft Sentinel.

 Data Visualization and Monitoring

-Once the data sources are connected, you can start visualizing and monitoring your data from different sources using Microsoft Sentinel Monitor workbooks.
+Once the data sources are connected, you can start visualizing and monitoring your data from different sources using Microsoft sentinel built-in workbooks, which utilize Azure Monitor.
 Through the monitoring workbooks, you can create versatile dashboards for monitoring different data sources.

-You also get detailed insights into the data across all your IT landscape.
+Using workbooks, you can get a detailed insight into the data across all your enterprise IT cloud.

-You need to have permission to use the workbook reader from the resource group in Microsoft Sentinel.
+You need to have appropriate permissions to use the workbook reader for a specific resource group in Microsoft Sentinel.

-Microsoft Sentinel removes the noise from alerts to form incidents.
-This is how you minimize threat alerts and maximize the resolution of possible threats.
-Incidents can be resolved through investigation using machine learning maps available in Microsoft Sentinel.
+Azure sentinel removes the noise within security data and combines alerts to form incidents, greatly reducing the number of alerts and maximizing the resolution of possible threats.
+Incidents can be resolved through investigation using machine learning maps available in Azure Sentinel.

-Such analytical functions are provided through connection methods either with API’s or agents between different applications and Microsoft Sentinel.
+Moreover, various analytical functions are provided through either APIs or agents between different applications and Azure Sentinel.

-Many time-consuming, error-prone manual tasks involved in investigating and resolving cyberattacks can be greatly simplified with SOAR capabilities of Microsoft Sentinel using playbooks implemented in Microsoft Logic Apps.
-These built-in playbooks are used to enable scalable automation as more and more threats emerge.
-The existing playbooks provide services of hundreds of applications through connectors.
+Common tasks can be simplified using security orchestration using Azure Sentinel playbooks.
+These playbooks are used to automate the daily process of enabling scalable automation as more and more threats emerge.
+The existing playbooks provide services to numerous applications through pre-built and custom Azure Connectors.

-Microsoft Sentinel enables cybersecurity teams to investigate the root causes of potential threats in your environment.
-Cyber threats are investigated by drilling down using Kusto Query Language (KQL) to query any entity involved in a cybersecurity alert.
+Azure Sentinel deep-tools enable you to investigate the root causes of potential threats in your data.
+Cyber threats are investigated by drilling down after querying entities such as a machine, IP address, domain, URL, etc. for cybersecurity information.

-This is based on the MITRE framework through which threat defenders and hunters can assess a potential threat to an organization by analyzing a comprehensive matrix of threats and techniques.
-A cybersecurity analyst uses the search and query tools of Microsoft Sentinel to actively hunt for threats involving multiple data sources.
+Azure Sentinel offers threat hunting based on the MITRE ATT&CK framework through which both defenders and hunters can assess a potential threat to their organizations by analyzing a comprehensive matrix of threats and techniques (TTP).
+Using the search and query tools of Azure Sentinel, you can hunt for cybersecurity threats in different data sources.